• Courses

 Exclude URL Query Parameters in Google Analytics 4

-Also, at the end of this blog post, I will share a list of the most common URL parameters that you might want to consider excluding.
+Also, at the end of this blog post, I will share a list of the most common URL parameters you might want to consider excluding.

 Video tutorial

-If you prefer video content, here’s a tutorial from my Youtube Channel.
+If you prefer video content, here’s a tutorial from my YouTube channel.

 Table of contents